abrahamoaks/Birth-Rate-Time-Series-Forecasting/README.md

 - **Resource Planning:** Accurate forecasts of birth rates can assist hospitals in planning resources, such as staffing and equipment.
 - **Operational Efficiency:** Predictive analytics can enhance decision-making processes in healthcare management.

-## Observations

-- **Seasonal Trends:** Birth rates showed seasonal variations, with fluctuations throughout the year.
-- **Model Performance:** The ARIMA model fitted the data well and outperformed the naive forecasting method.
-- **Data Sensitivity:** The performance of the model could be improved with additional data spanning multiple years or including other influential factors.

 ## Future Contributions

-Future work could focus on:

 - **Incorporating Additional Data:** Using data from multiple years or including external factors like holidays could improve forecasting accuracy.
 - **Advanced Modeling Techniques:** Exploring more advanced models such as SARIMA, Prophet, or LSTM networks to enhance forecasting performance.